Fat Burning Exercises can transform your body!

 Please be sure to eat well and get sufficient rest and recovery to maximize the benefits of your training.

 This is a program that works.
 It has worked for many people, and it can work for you, too.

 Web pages to help you further

 In this the exercise section of our website we have many pages.
-You will find direct links to all the exercise pages on our site map/index, which is at the bottom of the menu/navigation buttons to the left of this page.
+You will find direct links to all the exercise pages on our site map/index, which is at the bottom of the menu/navigation buttons.

 GXP Intense Cardio

 The books are available at some good bookstores, especially Amazon.com and Amazon.co.uk, usually in Kindle and paperback form, sometimes as hardbacks.
 If you found the fat burning exercises page informative, these books are excellent for further reading.